 Cosmos – Another fantastic annual flower, cosmos come in all sorts of colors – including yellow of course!
 Cosmos make a great backdrop for shorter plants, and the yellow flowers really stand out against their delicate green foliage.

-Sunflower – Bright yellow sunflowers are beautiful in any garden!
-They’re especially great to plant around your vegetable garden because the bees and other beneficial insect absolutely love them, and that means they’ll be attracted to visit your vegetable flowers too!
+Sunflower – Bright yellow sunflowers are beautiful in any garden.
+They’re especially great to plant around your vegetable garden because the bees and other beneficial insect absolutely love them!

 Calibrachoa – Here’s another beautiful plant that comes in pretty much every color you can imagine.
 Calibrachoa are a great plant to mix to your annual garden or flower baskets, and they are easy to care for.
 I’m in love with this yellow and white one from Proven Winners